Donald Keith Duncan: Personal life and death

-Duncan was first married to Joan Duncan, whom he met at McGill University in the 1960s.
-He next married Grace Verona Powe in December 1976.
+Duncan was first married to Joan Rennals, whom he met at McGill University in the 1960s.
+He then married Grace Verona Powe in December 1976.
 She died on 10 September 2010.
 Duncan then married Beverley Manley (née Anderson) on 21 January 2012.
-Duncan had 8 children: Keith Duncan, Donna Duncan-Scott, Patricia Duncan-Sutherland, Dawn Duncan, Imani Duncan-Pryce, Josina Duncan and David Duncan.
+Duncan has 8 children: Keith Duncan, Donna Duncan-Scott, Patricia Duncan-Sutherland, Dawn Duncan, Imani Duncan-Price, Josina Duncan and David Duncan.
 Duncan tested positive for COVID-19 on 30 August 2020, during the COVID-19 pandemic in Jamaica and was admitted to hospital.

 He died from complications of COVID-19 at the University Hospital of the West Indies, Kingston, Jamaica, on 17 September 2020, aged 80.